moonshine-ai/moonshine/README.md

 You can try the Moonshine models with live input from a microphone on many platforms with the [live captions demo](/moonshine/demo/README.md#demo-live-captioning-from-microphone-input).

+### Long-form transcription

+A common approach to "long-form" transcription involves segmenting speech before running a model transcription for each segment.
+A single transcription is then assembled from the results.
+One method for segmentation is to locate pauses in the speech.
+You can try the Moonshine models with this segmentation method for long-form WAV files in the [file transcription demo](/moonshine/demo/README.md#demo-standalone-long-form-file-transcription).

 ### CTranslate2

 The files for the CTranslate2 versions of Moonshine are available at [huggingface.co/UsefulSensors/moonshine/tree/main/ctranslate2](https://huggingface.co/UsefulSensors/moonshine/tree/main/ctranslate2), but they require [a pull request to be merged](https://github.com/OpenNMT/CTranslate2/pull/1808) before they can be used with the mainline version of the framework.
 Until then, you should be able to try them with [our branch](https://github.com/njeffrie/CTranslate2/tree/master), with [this example script](https://github.com/OpenNMT/CTranslate2/pull/1808#issuecomment-2439725339).

 ## TODO
 * [x] Live transcription demo

 * [x] ONNX model

 * [ ] CTranslate2 support

 * [ ] MLX support

 * [ ] Fine-tuning code